Stopline and its partners – stronger together

 The majority of reports of child sexual abuse material subsequently categorised as actionable by Stopline is hosted on foreign servers.
 As a result, being part of a strong, international network with non-bureaucratic, direct access to overseas counterparts is essential for effectively combating illegal content.

-Around 50 partner hotlines have joined forces, working together to investigate and remove illegal content from the internet as part of an international network .
+Nearly 50 partner hotlines have joined forces, working together to investigate and remove illegal content from the internet as part of an international network .
 INHOPE – the International Association of Internet Hotlines – is the association of international report centres against illegal material on the internet.
-The joint aim of the around 50 INHOPE hotlines, now in operation in some 40 countries worldwide, is to remove child sexual abuse material from the internet and protect young people from any damaging and illegal uses of the internet.
-The INHOPE Foundation is an organisation that helps set up new hotlines, particularly in developing countries and emerging economies so that it can continue to build its global network.
+The joint aim of the nearly 50 INHOPE hotlines, in operation in more than 40 countries worldwide, is to remove child sexual abuse material from the internet and protect young people from any damaging and illegal uses of the internet.
+In addition INHOPE is an organisation that helps set up new hotlines, particularly in developing countries and emerging economies so that it can continue to build its global network.
 By exchanging information quickly and securely among themselves, INHOPE partners have helped to bring down numerous rings dealing in child sexual abuse material.

 INHOPE Code of Practice

-The Code of Practice (Version 4.0) of INHOPE is available under http://www.inhope.org/gns/who-we-are/at-a-glance.aspx or here as pdf.
+The Code of Practice (Version 5.0) of INHOPE is available here.